Tatarotus/tlt/architecture/spec.md

 ### Kanban application

 The current web application is a solid single-user Kanban experience with workspaces, boards, lists, tasks, drag-and-drop, optimistic updates, and a detailed task modal.
-It is built on Next.js App Router with Drizzle and local SQLite.
+It is built on Next.js App Router and already has the right user-facing surface for timer buttons and completion hooks.

 **Strengths**
 - polished interaction model